weegrom/polaris-icons/CONTRIBUTING.md

 This repo is structured as a monorepo.
 The packages are all related to each other, so a change to one might necessitate a change to another.

+~~Through scripts the repo also deploys a gem to Shopify's internal Package Cloud instance.
+This gem is a Rails engine and includes all the icons as PDFs.~~

+**NOTE:** This isn't implemented yet

 ### Package Index

 | package                                                      |                                                                                                                                                                                                     |